jeremiah-k/mmrelay-wiki/Community-Plugins.md

 Now that you know the basics, consider adding more complex features to your plugin, such as interacting with external APIs, responding to specific commands, or handling more detailed data from the Meshtastic network.
 Check out existing plugins, such as `nodes_plugin.py` or `map_plugin.py`, for more ideas and examples.

-If you have any questions or run into any issues, feel free to reach out or open a discussion in the project's community channels.
+If you have any questions or run into any issues, feel to ask in the project's Matrix room [#mmrelay:meshnet.club](https://matrix.to/#/#mmrelay:meshnet.club).

 Happy coding!